Alibaba Stock: Is It a Good Buy?

 A Disruptor That Aims for More

 For more than two decades, Alibaba has dramatically expanded the number and types of opportunities that are available to small businesses.
-In doing so, it has fueled greater competition across the globe and enabled many to step into entrepreneurship who wouldn’t have otherwise been able to.
-Although the company has faced its own growing pains — and may not be out of the woods as it continues to grow — few can question the impact that Alibaba has had or the potential it carries to keep innovating.
-Investors interested in Alibaba have the company’s strong track record to hang their confidence on.
+As a result, it has fueled greater competition across the globe and enabled many who wouldn’t have otherwise been able to do so to step into entrepreneurship.
+Although the company has faced its own growing pains — and may not be out of the woods with its recent earnings miss and the crackdown of Chinese regulators — few can question the impact that Alibaba has had or the potential it carries to keep innovating.
+Investors may have to be tolerant as the company works through its current issues, but believers in the continued growth of online commerce in China and beyond might still want to keep an eye on Alibaba.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.